JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 ```

 ### Path post processing
-[This tutorial](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/tree/master/docs/tutorial2.cpp) starts from the results of the previous one and shows how to apply some post processing to the computed path.
+[This tutorial](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/tree/master/docs/tutorial2.cpp) builds on the results of the previous tutorial and demonstrates how to apply post-processing to the computed path.
+Post-processing can refine the path, optimize it, or prepare it for further use.

-1. Let's include a new header for path post processing the headers.
+1. Let's include a new header for path post processing.

 ```cpp
 #include <graph_core/solvers/path_optimizers/path_local_optimizer.h>